vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 ### AuditD Rate Limiter

-Syntax that can be used to limit the number of events being reported by the auditD plugin.
+Syntax that can be used to limit the number of events reported by the auditD plugin.
 This option sets the rate limit globally for AuditD causing a drop in all the audit events.
 When the limiter is enabled the number of auditd events are limited to 2500 events/sec.
 This option can be used in cases where we see high CPU usage from AuditD side.

 > [!NOTE]
 > This functionality exists for Linux only.